Sabayon/sabayon-website-next/README.md

 Sabayon blog (Hugo-powered)
 =================

+State: draft

 Getting Started
 ---------------

 To get started, you should simply fork or clone this repository!
 That's definitely an important first step.

-[Install Hugo](http://gohugo.io/overview/installing) in a way that best suits your environment and comfort level.
+[Install Hugo](http://gohugo.io/overview/installing) in a way that best suits your environment and comfort level (on sabayon you can install it by doing `sudo equo i hugo`)

 In a command prompt or terminal, navigate to the path that contains your `config.toml` file and run `hugo`.
 That's it!
 You should now have a `public` directory with a complete blog!
 Open `public/index.html` in your browser and bask.